wvlet/airframe/airspec/README.md

 We are now planning to add some missing features (e.g., better reporting, power assertions):
 - [Milestone: AirSpec 19](https://github.com/wvlet/airframe/issues/606)

+To start using AirSpec, read [Quick Start](#quick-start).

-# Motivation
+# Background & Motivation

 In Scala there are several rich testing frameworks like [ScalaTests](http://www.scalatest.org/), [Specs2](https://etorreborre.github.io/specs2/), [uTest](https://github.com/lihaoyi/utest), etc. We also have a simple testing framework like [minitest](https://github.com/monix/minitest).
 In 2019, Scala community has started an experiment to creating a nano-testing framework [nanotest-strawman](https://github.com/scala/nanotest-strawman) based on minitest so that Scala users can have [some standards for writing tests in Scala](https://github.com/scala/scala-dev/issues/641) without introducing third-party dependencies.

-A problem here is, in order to write tests in Scala, we usually have only two choices: learning DSLs or being a minimalist.
+A problem here is, in order to write tests in Scala, we usually have only two choices: learning DSLs or being a minimalist:

 - __Complex DSLs__:
   - ScalaTests supports [various writing styles of tests](http://www.scalatest.org/user_guide/selecting_a_style), and [assersions](http://www.scalatest.org/user_guide/using_assertions).
 We had no idea how to choose the best style for our team.
 To simplify this, uTest has picked only one of the styles from ScalaTests, but it's still a new domain-specific language on top of Scala.
 Specs2 introduces its own testing syntax, and even [the very first example](https://etorreborre.github.io/specs2/) can be cryptic for new people, resulting in high learning cost.